awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Status.md

 # DB Cluster Status<a name="Aurora.Status"></a>

 The status of a DB cluster indicates the health of the DB cluster\.
-You can view the status of a DB cluster by using the Amazon RDS console, the AWS CLI command [describe\-db\-clusters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-clusters.html), or the API action [DescribeDBClusters](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBClusters.html)\.
+You can view the status of a DB cluster by using the Amazon RDS console, the AWS CLI command [describe\-db\-clusters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-clusters.html), or the API operation [DescribeDBClusters](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBClusters.html)\.

 **Note**
 Aurora also uses another status called *maintenance status*, which is shown in the **Maintenance** column of the Amazon RDS console\.
 This value indicates the status of any maintenance patches that need to be applied to a DB cluster\.
 Maintenance status is independent of DB cluster status\.
 For more information on *maintenance status*, see [Applying Updates for a DB Cluster](USER_UpgradeDBInstance.Maintenance.md#USER_UpgradeDBInstance.OSUpgrades)\.